Tuesday, September 19, 2023

 The Purple Picaroon

 The Purple Picaroon (true identity and origin unknown) appears to be severely delusional, perceiving reality as a strange mix between the real world and some kind of elaborate nautically-themed stage show in which they're acting the lead.
-Their ability to project psionic illusions lets them share the madness with those around them, as well as helping them escape capture in the even of being defeated.
+Their ability to project psionic illusions lets them share the madness with those around them, as well as helping them escape capture in the event of being defeated.

 Thankfully, they seem to fairly harmless as supervillains go, with little interest in truly harming people as long as they play along with the "show" being acted out.
 That doesn't stop the Picaroon from looting businesses of their "pieces of eight" or seizing "merchantmen" (or buses, trains, and aircraft they perceive as such) to steal booty and take hostages for ransom.
 Many such hostages are quietly released once the "scene" ends and they're safely "off-stage" but sometimes the Picaroon stays focused long enough for a kidnapping to become a real issue.
 Few other villains are willing to work with this lunatic, but occasionally lesser criminals will tag along opportunistically, playing at being sailors in hopes of being able to do some plundering of their own in the confusion.